 When vehicles collide, it’s not uncommon to see a fracture or a broken bone as a result of the car accident.
 A bone fracture is the medical term for a broken bone and is a common injury during a car collision.
-If you suffered a bone fracture or broken bone in a car accident, contact the Randolph Rice injury attorneys today to learn about your medical options and how they can help resolve your accident case.
+If you suffered a bone fracture or broken bone in a car accident, contact the Maryland accident lawyers at Rice, Murtha & Psoras today to learn about your medical options and how they can help resolve your accident case.

 Car Accident Bone Fracture Lawyers